-If you are an Associate and intend to sign a contract with us, we collect more personal information to enable us to provide additional Services, Products, and information.
+If you are a Contractor and intend to sign a contract with us, we collect more personal information to enable us to provide additional Services, Products, and information.
 We may collect some or all of the following:

 - First and last name

 - Email address, physical address, and telephone number